johnmberger/smail/README.md

 # Smail!

 It's email for people who like snail mail!

-Build exclusively for Salesloft users.
+Built exclusively for Salesloft users.

 This is written in Vue 3 with Typescript and Tailwind.
 I tried to avoid using any component library as a lil challenge to myself.